 Trail Information for the Eastern Adirondacks

-Last year Governor Cuomo and DEC Commissioner Martens announced the commitment by New York State to acquire 69,000 acres of the former Finch Pruyn lands in the Adirondacks in phases over the next five years.
+Last year Governor Cuomo and DEC Commissioner Martens announced the commitment by New York State to acquire 69,000 acres of the former Finch lands in the Adirondacks from the Nature Conservancy in phases over the next five years.
 See Governor Cuomo's press release on the planned acquisition.

-Governor Cuomo recently announced the closing on five tracts of land totaling 9,300 acres.
+Earlier this year Governor Cuomo recently announced the closing on five tracts of land totaling 9,300 acres acquired from the Nature Conservancy.
 Some of these tracts lie just outside the Adirondack Park.
 When combined with the previously purchased 18,318-acre Essex Chain of Lakes Tracts, the State has added 27,618 acres of new forest preserve and state forest lands.
 The remaining 41,382 acres will be purchased in phases over the next three years.

-More information on the acquisition of the former Finch Pruyn Lands, including announcements regarding public access opportunities, can be found on the Acquisition of Former Finch Pruyn Lands web page.
+More information on the acquisition of the former Finch lands from the Nature Conservancy, including announcements regarding public access opportunities, can be found on the Acquisition of Former Finch Lands web page.

 WARNING: Wilderness conditions can change suddenly.
 All users should plan accordingly, including bringing flashlight, first aid equipment, extra food and clothing.
 Weather conditions may alter your plans; you should always be prepared to spend an unplanned night in the woods before entering the back country.
 Back country hiking trails can be rugged and rough - they are not maintained as park walkways - wear proper footwear!